-The term ‘smartphone’ refers to a multi-functional mobile phone handset that features everything from a camera and web browser to a high-density display and a wide range of multimedia options.
+The term ‘smartphone’ refers to a multi-functional mobile phone handset that pack in everything from a camera and web browser to a high-density display.

 Smartphone operating systems & processors

 To keep these super, high-end mobiles running smoothly, smartphones are equipped with powerful micro-processors.
 These are what enable smartphone users to access more than one function or app simultaneously and ensure that there’s minimal lag at all times.